 Triggers are criteria sets that cause a session to automatically start or end by itself.
-You define the criteria needed for a Trigger to automatically start.
-When your criterion is no longer met, the Trigger end the session it started.
+You define the criteria needed for a Trigger to automatically start and end.
 In order for a Trigger to start a new session, your Mac must already be awake.
 For instance, if you want your Mac to stay awake from 9:00 AM to 5:00 PM on weekdays, your Mac must already be awake at 9:00 AM.
 Amphetamine cannot wake a Mac that is already asleep.

 Triggers can be set up in Amphetamine’s Preferences.
 Each Trigger you set up has is own set of criteria.
 If you have multiple Triggers configured, if any individual Trigger’s conditions are met, a new session will start (unless a session is already active).

 You can disable all Triggers by unchecking the Enable Triggers box in Amphetamine’s Preferences.
 In Amphetamine 4, you can also disable each Trigger individually by deselecting the Enabled box next to each Trigger’s name in table displayed in Amphetamine’s Triggers preference tab.
 Note that if the global Enable Triggers box is unchecked, no Triggers will run even if the Enabled box is checked for a specific Trigger.